Trevor16gordon/notes/_sources/music_gen_rnn.md

 **Piano Convolved Per Note**

 It's intuitive that the next set of notes in a song depends on the notes than came before it.
 However, it is also true that the notes within a time step depend on the other notes in that time step.
 This model will be structured in a way that it predicts one note, one timestep at a time so that it these relationships can be modeled.
 To do this, the input data needs to be restructured in a per-note, per-timestep way so that the output can be taken as per-note and per-timestep.
 However, just because the output is a single note, single timestep doesn't mean that the input has to be a single note ("Using middle C from last timestep to predict if we should play middle C this timestep).
-The first input this model will use is an octave above and an octave below for each note to predict whether it should be played in the next timestep.
+So, the first input this model will use is an octave above and an octave below for each note to predict whether it should be played in the next timestep.
 This is referred to as "Note Vicinity".
 This is essentially a convolution along the note axis for each time step.

 Single timestep:
 ![Piano roll to matrix form](images/rnn_music/note_convolve.jpg)